-Morrell, a Republican, was the representative for Pennsylvania's 5th congressional district from 1905 to 1907.
+Morrell was the representative for Pennsylvania’s 5th congressional district and was a Republican.
+He served from 1905 to 1907.

 From Dec 1900 to Mar 1907, Morrell missed 237 of 468 roll call votes, which is 50.6%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1901-Feb 1902||19||7||36.8%||80th|

 |Dec 1902-Mar 1903||114||40||35.1%||71st|

 |Dec 1906-Mar 1907||34||28||82.4%||93rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information